UniversityOfCambridgeDIAL/IntroToML/Assignment/README.md

 12. Casualty severity - the impact of the accident on the person involved.
 13. Age of the casualty
 14. Type of vehicle involved in the accident

-## 2. Steel plates (Problem Option 2)

-### Background information

-The dataset describes results from the quality control of stainless steel plates.
-A number of measurements have been made for each steel plate and you are also provided with the information if the steel plate was found to have one of the six possible defects.

-### Description of the dataset

-There are 34 fields.

-The first 27 fields contain measurements of each steel plate.
-In this case, you are not given more background information about the meaning of each measurement but we can assume they describe the geometric shape and other sensor measurements.

-1. X_Minimum
-1. X_Maximum
-1. Y_Minimum
-1. Y_Maximum
-1. Pixels_Areas
-1. X_Perimeter
-1. Y_Perimeter
-1. Sum_of_Luminosity
-1. Minimum_of_Luminosity
-1. Maximum_of_Luminosity
-1. Length_of_Conveyer
-1. TypeOfSteel_A300
-1. TypeOfSteel_A400
-1. Steel_Plate_Thickness
-1. Edges_Index
-1. Empty_Index
-1. Square_Index
-1. Outside_X_Index
-1. Edges_X_Index
-1. Edges_Y_Index
-1. Outside_Global_Index
-1. LogOfAreas
-1. Log_X_Index
-1. Log_Y_Index
-1. Orientation_Index
-1. Luminosity_Index
-1. SigmoidOfAreas

-The last seven columns contain the fault type for each steel plate.
-If, for example, a plate has been found to have "bumps", there will be a 1 in the "Bump" column, and 0s in all other columns.

-1. Pastry
-1. Z_Scratch
-1. K_Scatch
-1. Stains
-1. Dirtiness
-1. Bumps
-1. Other_Faults

-## 3. Problem 3